fcastagnola92/ParcialMISW4104/README.md

 - Click on a vehicle to view its details.
 - Use the search box to filter the list by make, model, or year.
 - Use the dropdown menus to filter the list by make, model, or year.

-## Technologies Used

-- React: A JavaScript library for building user interfaces.
-- TypeScript: A superset of JavaScript that adds type annotations and other features.
-- CSS: A stylesheet language used for styling web pages.
-- Axios: A JavaScript library used for making HTTP requests.

 ## Contributing